 We are now finished moving our web site to a live web server.
 If you have any questions please feel free to leave a comment.

 Was this answer helpful?

-This tutorial will teach you how to manage the Global Setting in Joomla.
+This tutorial will teach you how to use the Section Manager in Joomla.
 You will need to be...

-This tutorial will teach you how to use the Media Manager in Joomla.
-You will need to start by...
+This tutorial will teach you how to use the User Manager in Joomla.
+You should be logged in, and...

 This tutorial will teach you how to manage articles in Joomla.
 You will need to be logged in to...